ryle-roasa/ryle-roasa/README.md

 - 👋 Hi, I’m Ryle
 - 👀 I’m interested in front-end web development and mobile application development
-- 🌱 I’m currently learning Dart & Flutter 🐤
+- 🌱 I’m currently learning Java, Dart, and Flutter 🐤

 <!---
 ryle-roasa/ryle-roasa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.